Course Outline

 1

-Breadth and Depth of Knowledge: demonstrates understanding of course themes, concepts, and engagement in workshop/tutorial discussions and discussion board posts.
+Breadth and Depth of Knowledge: demonstrates engagement with and understanding of course themes and concepts through active participation in tutorial and Online Learning Material activities.

 1 3